THE DIVINE IMAGE

 THE DIVINE IMAGE | ON TOUR

-The Divine Image exhibition has since travelled to St Stephen's Walbrook, Legatum Institute and Ashurst international law firm in London.
-The portraits will be travelling to the Scottish Parliament June 2017 and will be in the Saatchi Gallery 1 - 10th September and the Sorbonne in October.
+The Divine Image exhibition has since been on display in St Stephen's Walbrook, Legatum Institute and Ashurst international law firm in London.
+The portraits travelled to the Scottish Parliament June 2017 and will be in the Saatchi Gallery 1 - 10th September and the Sorbonne in October.

 During her final year studying History and Arabic at Durham University, Hannah's paintings were on display in the Nine Altars Chapel of Durham Cathedral April - May 2015.

 EMPTY SHOP | durHAM

 Hannah's first exhibition was held in Empty Shop in Durham to raise money for the Oxfam Syria Appeal, November 2014.